Survey Response Rates: A Complete Guide to NPS and Post-Interaction Feedback

 Conclusion: What Constitutes a "Good" Response Rate?

-When evaluating NPS or customer feedback survey performance, benchmark your response rates against these channel and industry norms:
+When evaluating NPS or customer feedback survey performance, benchmark your response rates against these channel and industry norms to determine what constitutes a good NPS response rate:

 - An email NPS survey with 15% response is typically satisfactory